Skip to content

 scores: non-empty list of finite numbers

-best_index: index into scores
+best_index: direction-consistent index into scores

 best_score: scores[best_index]